sujii/rsc-with-springboot/README.md

 # rsc-with-springboot
-test repo of ReactServerComponents sync with SpringBoot GraphQL output.
+[TESTING] repo of ReactServerComponents sync with SpringBoot GraphQL output.